-1.17 Initial application of IFRS 16 Leases
+1.16 Initial application of IFRS 16 Leases

 IFRS 16 has been applicable for reporting periods beginning from 1 April 2019.
-Due to the going COVID-19 pandemic, HM Treasury (HMT) delayed mandatory application of IFRS 16 by governement departments until 1 April 2022, the FSA will therefore apply IFRS 16 from 1 April 2022.
+Due to the global COVID-19 pandemic, HM Treasury (HMT) delayed mandatory application of IFRS 16 by government departments until 1 April 2022, the FSA has applied IFRS 16 from 1 April 2022.

-The new standard removed the distinction between operating and finance leases for lessees and requires right of use assets and lease liabilities to be recognised in the Statement of Financial Position for all leases with a term of more than 12 months unless the underlying asset is of low value.
+The new standard removes the distinction between operating and finance leases for lessees and requires right of use assets and lease liabilities to be recognised in the Statement of Financial Position for all leases with a term of more than 12 months unless the underlying asset is of low value.